 Cobalt Strike’s 12.12.12 update includes several other improvements too.
 The System Profiler now better detects local IP addresses.
 Windows 8 systems have their own icon now.
 And there are several bug fixes too.
 See the release notes for more information.

 Licensed Cobalt Strike users may run the update program to get the latest.
-A 21-day Cobalt Strike trial is available too.
+If you’re interested in getting a quote, start the process by filling out the form.